labyrinthinesecurity/silhouette/README.md

 - build_goldensource: name of an Azure table in the account, where the golden source will be stored (azure RBAC roles and perms)
 - run_goldensource: name of an Azure table in the account, from where the golden source will be read (for analytics)

-The first time you run silhouette, you don't have a run_goldensource and you don't have a run_groundsource.
+The first time you run silhouette (step 1 below), you don't have a run_goldensource and you don't have a run_groundsource.

 You may also wish to adjust logsRetention, the Log Analytics retention parameter (in days), which is 90 days by default.
 Don't set this parameter to 0.
 This global variable is declared in common.py